aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 5. Click **Add Rule**.
 A new row is created.

 6. Select **Type** of rule from the list, specify a port range (for example 8080 or 49152-50000) and a CIDR range for new inbound rule.
-Keep **Anywhere** if you are not sure.
+Set Source to 0.0.0.0/0 if you are not sure.

 7. Click **save**